yakumo-saki/go-envconfig/README.md

     UseStrict()

     envconfig.LoadConfig(&cfg)
-    fmt.Println(cfg.Test)  // empty. not "this is not read" }
+    fmt.Println(cfg.Test)  // empty.
+NOT "this is not read" }
 ```